Vocal provides free independent advocacy.

-Vocal has a contract with the Devon Advocacy Consortium to provide statutory advocacy as detailed in The Care Act, support people to make health complaints and Issue based Advocacy for people who have a learning disability or communication difficulty, primarily in South and West Devon and Torbay.
-We also hold a small contract to support parents with a learning disability who have children subject to child protection proceedures, living in Torbay.
+Vocal has a contract with the Devon Advocacy Consortium (DAC) to provide statutory advocacy as detailed in The Care Act, and to fulfil the role of Paid Representative for people who have a DoLS in place.
+We also provide Issue based Advocacy for people who have a learning disability or communication difficulty, primarily in South and West Devon and Torbay, including supporting parents who have a learning disability with child protection procedures.

 Our advocates use a wide range of techniques and strategies – including technology and other media, to ascertain the views and wishes of people who have complex communication needs.

-We are also able to provide advocacy for people who do not meet the eligibility criteria set by DAC or Torbay.
+We are also able to provide advocacy for people who do not meet the eligibility criteria set by DAC.
 Usually this is funded by our own fundraising efforts, charitable donations or by Grants.

 There are some instances where funding may need to be agreed with the care provider or funding authority.
-We work to the advocacy code of practice and will not charge service users for advocacy.
+We work to the advocacy charter and will not charge service users for advocacy.